Back

 U.S. Market Dynamics and Consumer Preferences

-The U.S. automotive market has consistently demonstrated a preference for larger vehicles.
-Automotive industry analysis indicates that subcompact cars, the smallest category currently sold in the U.S., represent less than 1% of the total market and are experiencing decreasing sales volume.
+Despite the compact design and affordability of kei cars, the U.S. automotive market has historically demonstrated a preference for larger vehicles.
+The subcompact car segment, which represents the smallest cars currently sold in the U.S., constitutes less than 1% of the total market and has shown a declining sales volume.